-The City Mission began in October of 1910, when Cleveland’s city, business and church leaders encouraged Mel Trotter to establish a mission in the city.
+The City Mission began in October of 1910, when Cleveland’s city, business, and church leaders encouraged Mel Trotter to establish a mission in the city.
 Trotter, a former alcoholic, had helped to found 66 other rescue missions during his lifetime.
 Two public meetings were held and a collection was taken.
 The next day, in an abandoned saloon on Superior Avenue, The City Mission opened.

 The opening of Angeline Christian Home in 1981 was another example of our dedication to reading the needs of the city.
 This women's shelter was “a first for the city’s homeless women,” according to The Plain Dealer.
 The need for women and children's shelters continued to grow, and now Laura's Home on Cleveland's West Side serves families in crisis with capacity for nearly 170 individuals.
 In 1992 we expanded the square footage of our ministry at 5310 Carnegie Avenue.
 This campus is home to our administrative offices and men's shelters, Crossroads.
 With better facilities for both men in crisis and Mission employees, our vision has been allowed to keep up with changing times and new ideas.